gbeckers/Darr/README.rst

-DiskArray avoids tool- or library-specific data formats, aiming to make your numeric data easily readable by others, or by yourself in the distant future when you will likely use data tools.
+DiskArray avoids tool- or library-specific data formats, aiming to make your numeric data easily readable by others, or by yourself in the distant future when you will likely use other data tools.
 In addition to storing the data in an accessible way, it saves a clear text description of how exactly the data is stored, and provides example code to read the data in a variety of current analysis tools.

 Further, DiskArray provides easy and fast memory-mapped read/write access to such disk-based data, using `NumPy indexing`_, and allows for the